Jay-Karia/pigment-ts/README.md

 ### ✨ Features

 - **Color Conversion:** Convert colors between all the supported formats.
-- **Lightness Control:** Lighten or darken a color by a specified percentage.
+- **Brightness Control:** Lighten or darken a color by a specified percentage.
 - **Random Color Generation:** Generate random colors in of the supported format.
 - **Opacity Control:** Set the opacity of color in any format.
 - **Blend Colors:** Blend two colors in any format together in a specified ratio.